How to transfer to oversea suppliers?

 The following information is required for sending money to supplies:

-Supplier’s bank account details: This includes the name and address of the bank, account number, and SWIFT code (if sending through the SWIFT system.)
+Supplier’s bank account details: Provide the name and address of the bank, account number, and SWIFT code (if sending through the SWIFT system.)

-Purpose of payment: Specify the purpose, nature and any relevant information of the payment.
-This is required by the bank to determine the purpose of the remittance.
+Purpose of payment: Specify the purpose, nature and any relevant information of the payment for reference.

 The remitter’s ID documents: Depending on local laws and the requirements of financial institutions, the remitter is required to provide a Certificate of Incorporation, and the relevant contract and invoices relevant to the transfer.

-To ensure a smooth transfer and avoid any delays or errors, prepare the aforementioned information and required documents as per the instructions of the bank or remittance platforms.
+To ensure a smooth and error-free transfer, have these details and documents ready as per the instructions of the bank or remittance platforms.

 Which overseas remittance method is best for sending money to suppliers?